...outweigh the needs of the few, or the one.

 - Star Trek II: The Wrath of Khan is the Trope Namer, specifically the scene where Spock explains his Heroic Sacrifice.

 - Ironically inverted in Insurrection where Picard argues against relocating 600 people from a planet so the Federation can analyse the planet's immortality-granting radiation to save billions of lives.
+Still, one can argue that Spock would not be in favour of the mass-kidnapping and theft we see attempted here, especially when the information comes from people allied with those who would be doing the killing of billions.

 - The League of Extraordinary Gentlemen.
 As the damaged Nautilus is sinking to the bottom of the ocean, Captain Nemo must make a decision.